Savvy Tips Guru

 5. Patient Engagement

-Interoperability isn’t just about improving communication between healthcare providers; it’s also about empowering patients.
-Interoperable systems enable patients to access their medical records and review test results, medication lists, and treatment plans.
+Interoperability isn’t just about making communication easier for healthcare providers—it’s also a game-changer for patients.
+With interoperable systems, patients can access their medical records, check test results, view medication lists, and stay on top of their treatment plans.

 6. Health Analytics